Netflix/vmaf/README.md

 docker run vmaf
 ```

-If you want to extract from your files to the color space yuv420p, you can run:
+If you want to extract the YUV from your files (specifically the color space yuv420p), you can run:

 ```